dropwizard/dropwizard/docs/source/manual/core.rst

-The health checks described in :ref:`man-core-healthchecks` can be configured to create a holistic view of your service health, which can then be used to drive decision making by things like `Kubernetes readiness & liveness checks`_, or to dictate whether or not a load balancer should route traffic to your service.
+The health checks described in :ref:`man-core-healthchecks` can be configured to create a holistic view of your service health, which can then be used to drive decision making by things like `Kubernetes readiness & liveness checks`_, or to dictate whether or not a load balancer should forward traffic to your service.

 This can be done by running these dependency health checks periodically in the background on some schedule, and then aggregating the results of all of those checks into a single indicator of overall health.
 Certain